arnarula/RubikCubeRayTracer/README.md

 # Rubik's Cube Ray Tracer

-This projects entails a Rubik Cube rendered via ray tracing and a movable camera to view the cube at different angles.
+For this project, I applied ray tracing to render a Rubik Cube and added a movable camera to pan around the cube at different angles.

-Features are intended to be easily modifiable by tweaking
+Many of the cube and camera features are user modifiable by tweaking constants in the following header files:
-- inc/rubik-cube-constants.h -> face colors, blocks per dimension, etc.
+- inc/rubik-cube-constants.h (face colors, blocks per dimension, etc.)
-- inc/camera-constants.h -> camera eye, orientation, etc.
+- inc/camera-constants.h (camera eye, orientation, etc.)
-- inc/window-constants.h -> resolution and screen size
+- inc/window-constants.h (screen size and resolution)

 ## Input